 Hepatitis B virus (HBV) is one of several viruses known to cause viral hepatitis.
-Over 2 billion people throughout the world have been exposed to HBV and over 360 million are chronically infected carriers.1-3 HBV is a major cause of liver disease in the United States (US), despite a decreasing incidence of acute infection associated with vaccination and universal needle use precautions.
-The overall prevalence of HBV infection in the US has been estimated to be 0.3% to 0.5%, with 47% to 70% of cases attributed to people born outside the US.
-However, targeted screening programs have shown prevalence rates in excess of 15% in certain high-risk immigrant populations.
-Patients with chronic HBV infection are at high risk of long-term complications of infection, including chronic hepatitis, cirrhosis, and hepatocellular carcinoma.6-9 Serologic markers are commonly used as diagnostic and/or prognostic indicators of acute or chronic HBV infection.
-The US Centers for Disease Control and Prevention expanded its recommendations for routine screening for high-risk individuals to now include screening in populations where HBV surface antigen (HBsAg) prevalence is greater than 2%, including people from endemic regions of the world (such as Asia and Africa), men who have sex with men, and injection drug users.
+Over 2 billion people throughout the world have been exposed to HBV and over 360 million are chronically infected carriers.1-3 HBV is a major cause of liver disease in the United States (US), despite a decreasing incidence of acute infection associated with vaccination and universal needle use precautions.4 The overall prevalence of HBV infection in the US has been estimated to be 0.3% to 0.5%, with 47% to 70% of cases attributed to people born outside the US.4 However, targeted screening programs have shown prevalence rates in excess of 15% in certain high-risk immigrant populations.5 Patients with chronic HBV infection are at high risk of long-term complications of infection, including chronic hepatitis, cirrhosis, and hepatocellular carcinoma.6-9 Serologic markers are commonly used as diagnostic and/or prognostic indicators of acute or chronic HBV infection.10 The US Centers for Disease Control and Prevention expanded its recommendations for routine screening for high-risk individuals to now include screening in populations where HBV surface antigen (HBsAg) prevalence is greater than 2%, including people from endemic regions of the world (such as Asia and Africa), men who have sex with men, and injection drug users.4

-The most common marker of HBV infection is the presence of HBsAg.
-Although carriers may clear HBsAg and develop antibody to HBsAg, there still appears to be a risk of serious liver complications later in life.
-HBe-antigen (HBeAg) is generally used as a secondary marker to indicate active HBV replication associated with progressive liver disease.
-Failure to clear HBeAg appears to increase the risk of end stage liver disease.
-Variant strains of HBV precore mutants can lose the ability to produce HBeAg even when an active infection is present, limiting the use of this marker to monitor disease progression.

-HBV DNA in EDTA plasma and serum can be quantitated by nucleic acid amplification technologies, such as PCR.13-16 Several key guidelines recommend the use of real-time PCR methodology for HBV DNA quantitation primarily due to increased sensitivity and a broader linear range.
+The most common marker of HBV infection is the presence of HBsAg.10 Although carriers may clear HBsAg and develop antibody to HBsAg, there still appears to be a risk of serious liver complications later in life.^{11,12} HBe-antigen (HBeAg) is generally used as a secondary marker to indicate active HBV replication associated with progressive liver disease.
+Failure to clear HBeAg appears to increase the risk of end stage liver disease.^{11,12} Variant strains of HBV precore mutants can lose the ability to produce HBeAg even when an active infection is present, limiting the use of this marker to monitor disease progression.9 cobas[°] HBV is a quantitative test performed on the cobas[°] 6800 System and cobas[°] 8800 System. cobas[°] HBV enables the detection and quantitation of HBV DNA in EDTA plasma or serum of infected patients for use in laboratories that support clinical trials as well as routine clinical practice in the management of patients with HBV.
+A single probe is used to detect and quantify, but not discriminate genotypes A-H. The viral load is quantified against a non-HBV DNA quantitation standard (DNA-QS), which is introduced into each specimen during sample preparation.
+The DNA-QS also functions to monitor for the entire sample preparation and PCR amplification process.
+In addition, the test utilizes three external controls: a high titer positive, a low titer positive, and a negative control.